MrZenW/filekv/README.md

 # filekv
-This is a use file system storage String/JSON data for key&amp;value storage system
+This is a key&value storage library which uses file system to store data.